DennisSchenkel/sessionminds-frontend/README.md

 When using the Django Rest Framework API Frontend, Updating and Deleting of content is not possible.
 This might be due to the wrong authentication methode used.
 When using the API with JWT, everything works just finde.

+**Login with wrong credentials not showing error & not loading next page**

 **Athentication token not deleting**